 One-to-one consultation usually means that the employer must meet with each person to discuss their potential redundancy, give them a fair and proper opportunity to fully understand the reasons for their potential redundancy and to express their views.
 The employer must also properly and genuinely consider each employees’ comments before reaching a final decision as to whether to dismiss them.

 Finally, the employer is under a duty to look for suitable alternative employment for each potentially redundant employee to avoid their dismissal.
 However, there is no obligation to guarantee alternative employment, providing the employer has genuinely considered whether any appropriate roles exist and has given each affected employee the opportunity to apply for such role(s).
+Different rules may apply to those who are pregnant or on maternity leave.

 The individual and collective consultation processes are separate obligations, however typically where an employer consults collectively with the affected workforce, the individual consultation process will be more streamlined and focused on individual redundancy terms (e.g., the relevant financial payments and notice entitlement due to each individual) and any suitable alternative roles.
 This is because many issues relating to the redundancy will already have been raised by the employee representatives and dealt with by the employer by the time individual consultation takes place.